SamCH93/ppPooling/README.md

 We provide two ways to reproduce the manuscript

-1. *Reproduction with locally installed computational environment* (requires a local installation of R and LaTeX)
+### 1. Reproduction with locally installed computational environment (requires R and LaTeX)

 Install first the required R packages by running in a shell from the root directory of the repository